 Detailed admission information is available from the law school.

 Financial aid for law study is available through the College of Law and federal sources.
 The law school offers a number of merit-based scholarships and merit/need- based scholarships and grants.
 For more information, refer to the college's financial aid office: 164 Holland Hall, Box 117621, Gainesville, FL 32611-7621; 352-273-0628.

 The best pre-law program is a diversified course of study.
 Beginning law students are expected to possess effective written and oral communication skills as well as critical thinking abilities.

 For specific information about pre-law study, law school and the legal profession, refer to the Official Guide to U.S. Law Schools, which can be ordered from Law Services during LSAT registration, purchased at most bookstores or accessed from the Law School Admission Council.

 Specialization is a growing trend in today’s complex legal environment, and graduates with knowledge in specific practice areas are in high demand.
-UF Law offers interested students the opportunity to develop expertise and marketability by earning a certificate in criminal justice, environmental and land use law, estates and trusts practice, family law, intellectual property law or international and comparative law.
+UF Law offers interested students the opportunity to develop expertise and marketability by earning a certificate in environmental and land use law, estates and trusts practice, family law, intellectual property law or international and comparative law.

 Graduate Taxation Program

-The graduate taxation program, which offers the LL.M. in Taxation, LL.M. in International Taxation and S.J.D. in Taxation, is widely and consistently regarded as one of the nation’s top programs.
+The graduate taxation program, which offers the LL.M. in Taxation, LL.M. in International Taxation and S.J.D. in Taxation, is widely and consistently regarded as one of the nation’s top three programs.
 The environmental law program, also highly rated, offers the nation’s first LL.M. in the closely-related fields of environmental and land use law.
 The college’s strong international programs and LL.M. in Comparative Law for foreign lawyers expand the school’s curriculum and strengthen its ties with legal entities and scholars around the globe.